semaphoreci/semaphore/docs/docs/reference/agent-aws-stack.md

 - **Configuration file**: a JSON configuration file passed when you [deploy the AWS stack](../using-semaphore/self-hosted-aws#deploy)

-    For example, given this confiuration file for Linux agents:
+    For example, given this configuration file for Linux agents:

     ```json title="config.json"
     {